ttiny/jsdocgen/README.md

 Finished in 3.391s
 ```

-<a name="usage"></a>
 Usage
 =====
-This is guide how to write docs for jsdocgen and how to build these docs from the sources.
+This is guide how to write docs for jsdocgen and how to build these docs from
-Here only PHP is covered and the rest of the guide assumes PHP sources.
-Building the docs
+the sources.
+Here only PHP is covered and the rest of the guide assumes PHP
-for other languages would be very similar but there might be some language related differences
+sources.
+Building the docs for other languages would be very similar but there
-which are documented elsewhere.
+might be some language related differences which are documented elsewhere.

 jsdocgen is split in two parts - parser and viewer.
-The parser extracts the documentation
+The parser extracts the
-from the project sources and converts it to more portable format (JSON).
-The viewer loads
+documentation from the project sources and converts it to more portable format
-the formatted docs and displays them in the browser.
+(JSON).
+The viewer loads the formatted docs and displays them in the browser.

-<a name="writingdocs"></a>
 Writing some documentation
 --------------------------
-Writing documentation for jsdocgen is very similar to other system like PHPDocumentor or Doxygen.
+Writing documentation for jsdocgen is very similar to other system like
-Actually the project started because PHPDocumentor couldn't serve my needs any more.
+PHPDocumentor or Doxygen.
+Actually the project started because PHPDocumentor
+couldn't serve my needs any more.
+If you already have documentation in
-If you already have documentation in PHPDocumentor format it will mostly work without changes.
+PHPDocumentor format it will mostly work without changes.
+There are minor
-There are minor differences that can be changed with few simple "replace in files" commands.
+differences that can be changed with few simple "replace in files" commands.
-That doesn't mean jsdocgen strives for compatibility, but it is based on what I was familiar with.
+That doesn't mean jsdocgen strives for compatibility, but it is based on what
-Unlike other popular documentation systems, the descriptions of jsdocgen are in markdown format,
+I was familiar with.
+Unlike other popular documentation systems, the
+descriptions of jsdocgen are in markdown format, making them easier to read
-making them easier to read and write (in contrast to using HTML/XML) and suitable for formatting
+and write (in contrast to using HTML/XML) and suitable for formatting large
-large volumes of text.
+volumes of text.

-<a name="doccomments"></a>
 ### Doc comments
-Doc comments are block comments with additional asterisk in the opening comment.
+Doc comments are block comments with additional asterisk in the opening
+comment.
 They can be in PHPDocumentor format:

 ```
 /**